Disney Girlz Rock

 Disney Girlz Rock is a compilation of teen pop songs that have been used in Disney Channel and Disney-related productions.
 It includes some of the most popular female Disney artists and girl groups like The Cheetah Girls, as well as former Disney-turned-mainstream acts such as Hilary Duff, Aly & AJ, Lindsay Lohan and Raven-Symoné.
 The album was released on June 7, 2005.
-A follow-up to this album was released in 2008.
+A follow-up album, Disney Girlz Rock 2, was released in 2008.